Grant Deadlines

 Mission

 The mission of the Pharmacogenomics Global Research Network (PGRN) Research Collaborative Grant is to foster collaboration among PGRN members to advance the science of pharmacogenomics as it relates to all aspects of precision medicine.
-Grants will be awarded on a competitive basis to PGRN members who enter into collaborative arrangements, including with other academic researchers or industry partners.
-The program will consider submission of proposals from a wide range of approaches but is particularly interested in projects that pool existing data from several previously conducted analyses, for example projects that:
+Grants will be awarded on a competitive basis for collaborative research efforts among PGRN members, including with other academic researchers or industry partners.
+The program will consider any proposal that advances the field of pharmacogenomics, and a wide range of scientific questions and approaches are appropriate, if feasible within the funding mechanism.
+These can range discovery or validation of novel PGx associations, mechanistic validation or in vitro studies, building evidence of potential clinical utility, tool building for clinical implementation, implementation research, and documentation outcomes associated with pharmacogenetic guided approaches.

-Proposals that include international collaboration and participants from diverse and understudied populations will be prioritized.
-Proposals that require patient, data, or sample collection are acceptable, but will require compelling evidence of feasibility of completing collection within the grant timeframe.
+Proposals that include international co-applicants as well as study participants from diverse and understudied populations will be prioritized.
+Proposals that require patient recruitment and/or data, or sample collection are acceptable, but will require compelling evidence of feasibility of completing collection within the grant timeframe.

 Eligibility

-PI(s) must be PGRN members.
-An individual can be listed as a PI or MPI on only one proposal to the PGRN Research Collaboration Grant.
-Prior PGRN Research Collaboration Grant awardees (PI or MPIs only) are not eligible to serve as a PI or MPI in a new application.
+Applicants must be PGRN members.
+An individual can be listed as a principal investigator (PI) or co-principal investigator (co-PI) on only one proposal to the PGRN Research Grant opportunities in each funding cycle.
+PGRN Research Collaboration Grant awardees (PI or co-PIs only) are ineligible to serve as a PI or co-PI for one subsequent funding cycle.
 Trainees are eligible with faculty sponsorship documented in a letter of support.

 The following sections should be included in your proposal.
 Applicants have flexibility in the organization but all sections are required.